 Is Heartburn Serious?

 Heartburn and reflux are extremely common, with 10 percent of the population experiencing it daily.
-Twenty-five percent of pregnant women have heartburn.
+Thirty to fifty percent of pregnant women have heartburn at some point during their pregnancy.
 Even though heartburn is common, it is rarely life threatening.
 Severe cases, however, can result in injury to the lower esophagus that requires treatment.

 What Is a Hiatus Hernia?